CyberSource/cybersource-plugins-commercetools/docs/AWS-Serverless-Deployment.md

 - Navigate to Configuration -> Environment variables and click on Add environment variable.
 - Enter key and value for your ENV variable and click on save.
 (Refer [API-Extension-Setup](API-Extension-Setup.md))

     **_NOTE:_** AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY and AWS_REGION can't be modified since they are AWS reserved keywords.

-## Custom Domain Name for Lambda

-With Serverless, it's easier than ever to deploy production-ready API endpoints.
-However, using AWS API Gateway results in odd hostnames for your endpoints.
-Further, these hostnames will change if you remove and redeploy your service.
-To map a custom domain name to your endpoints, Refer [Serverless-Api-Gateway-Domain](https://www.serverless.com/blog/serverless-api-gateway-domain/)
+    The execution role which will be created while deploying to AWS lambda will provide the credentials to lambda function which can be used to run and invoke other web services.
+Therefore, you don't need to provide AWS credentials in .env file.

-You need to have custom domain for your application since your application will be hosted on that URL and that URL will be used to create API extensions.
+ **_NOTE:_** If You need to have custom domain for your application since your application will be hosted on that URL and that URL will be used to create API extensions, refer  [Serverless-Api-Gateway-Domain](https://www.serverless.com/blog/serverless-api-gateway-domain/) for more information

 ## Troubleshoot